reactioncommerce/reaction-docs/public-docs/how-to-create-a-fulfillment-methods-plugin.md

 - Create a new plugin
 - Create a `getFulfillmentMethodsWithQuotes` function in your plugin
 - Create a React component for operators to enter and edit fulfillment method details, unless they'll be managed in an external system
-- Register the function and the React components using your plugin's `registerPackage` call
+- Register the function and the React components using your plugin's `registerPlugin` call

 Reaction ships with one such plugin, `shipping-rates`, which you can look at for inspiration.
 You will want to remove that plugin if adding your own, unless you're combining multiple fulfillment method sources